frchiron/crafted_design_exercises/online-store/README.md

 2. Don't worry about the User attributes.
 3. Don't worry about the delivery mechanism.
 The entry point of this exercise is an action.
 4. Mock external systems
+5. Mock email sender
-5. Model packages and classes according to IDD building blocks.
+6. Model packages and classes according to IDD building blocks.
-6. Don't worry about acceptance tests for this exercise.
+7. Don't worry about acceptance tests for this exercise.